-Given those results, policymakers who wish to take equity considerations into account may be interested in alternative forms of macro-prudential regulation that impose less stringent requirements in terms of up-front wealth.
+Policymakers who wish to take equity considerations into account may be interested in alternative forms of macro-prudential regulation that impose less stringent requirements in terms of up-front wealth.
 To illustrate this idea, we consider a counterfactual in which we introduce PTI constraints alongside the relaxation in the leverage constraint.
 Doing so sharply limits the impacts on home prices (which rise by 4.5% versus over 20%), and lowers default risk by 25%.
-Despite this, the large positive impact on Black wealth remains (+11%; see Appendix Figure D.II).20.
-Similar policies have been studied in the literature that seek to address leverage constraints with minimal macro-prudential implications.
+Despite this, the large positive impact on Black wealth remains (+11%; see Appendix Figure D.II).23 Similar policies have been studied in the literature that seek to address leverage constraints with minimal macro-prudential implications.
 For example, financial assistance to first-time buyers (Berger et al., 2020; Mabille, 2023), or equity assistance to top up down payments (Benetton et al., 2018) can relieve down payment constraints, in line with our experiment, without depleting borrower equity.
 Finally, the locations in which borrowers have access to leverage matters a lot.
-In Appendix Figure D.I, we show that relaxing leverage constraints in low-opportunity areas has adverse consequences compared with relaxing them in high-opportunity areas.
-Despite a small increase in homeownership, Black wealth falls (-3%) as borrowers trade off the benefits of homeownership against better earning prospects.
+In Appendix Figure D.III, we show that relaxing leverage constraints in low-opportunity areas increases household defaults.
+Increasing homeownership in areas with weaker labor markets has adverse consequences for credit risk.
 It is critical where households are able to buy when credit is easier.